 If you don’t want to have users make payments or can’t gather a sufficient audience to promote advertisements, crowdfunding is another solution to help generate money for app development.
 With crowdfunding, you can either find support on popular crowdfunding platforms like Indiegogo, Kickstarter, Fundable and GoFundMe or try to find funding among friends, relatives, or on social media.

-Although it’s not an easy way to get millions and the majority of ideas find little to no support, you can still get lucky.
-For instance, the game Near-Mage collected five times their requested amount.
-The project’s crowdfunding campaign aimed to earn $29,000 and has already received more than $141,000 from backers as of December 2021, and the amount pledged is still growing.
+Although it’s not an easy way to get millions, and the majority of ideas find little to no support, you can still get lucky.
+For instance, the Near-Mage game collected five times their requested amount.
+The project’s crowdfunding campaign aimed to earn $29,000 and has already received more than $134,000 from backers as of May 2023, and the amount pledged is still growing.

 This is an older strategy where you collect user emails and send corresponding marketing materials to raise the subscribers’ interest in a product or a service.
 Email marketing strategy is suitable for those app developers who managed to build a rapport with their audience.